gitjpk/stringz/README.md

 - Play: Just add the time played in duration (and any comment comment you want in description).
 - New Balls: Just add the number of ball with the following syntax in description: Number <b>x</b> brand.
 Example (8xWilson)

+## Sample data

+Here is a data set that can be used to see the result of the dashboard with data.